Child Protective Services (CPS) and Dependency Actions

 But law enforcement can take your children into protective custody without a court order for up to 72 hours if law enforcement believes both of these: a child

 is abused or neglected

 - will be hurt if not removed immediately

 If the child is to remain out of your care for more than 72 hours and CPS wants to get temporary custody, the court must hold a shelter care hearing within that period.

 *Hospitals and health care workers can refuse to release a child to their parent(s) by placing the child on a “hospital hold” for up to 72 hours, even if the parents object.
 A shelter care hearing must be held within that time if the child will not be returned to the parent’s care and the Department wants to get temporary custody.

 FAR workers do not investigate or make findings about abuse or neglect.
 They make safety assessments and safety plans when they find safety threats.

-*You do not have to take part in a FAR.
-If you do not agree to do the FAR, CPS will investigate.
+No. But if you do not agree to do it, CPS will investigate.